 - Yoga is a practical method of purifying the nervous system for balancing and harmonizing the body, mind, and emotions.

-- Classical approach – practices are geared towards the mind.
-So, it is called the path of light/knowledge - includes Vedic Yoga which is methodically imparted in Classical Raja Yoga.
+- Vedic – practices are geared toward the Chitta or mind.
+So, it is called the path of light/knowledge - including methodically imparted in Classical Yoga or Raja Yoga.
 Other approaches are Jnana Yoga, Bhakti Yoga, and Karma Yoga

 Since knowledge without power is ineffectual, and power without knowledge is useless.
 So it is important to cultivate both.
 Yoga Practice